 Need a leg up on your credit?
 Look no further.
 The Platinum is a great first card or a product for the consumer trying to build his or her credit.

 This card accepts consumers with average, fair or limited credit.
 There is no annual fee, unlike the QuicksilverOne, and like the QuicksilverOne, you can up your credit limit after the first 5 months of on-time payments.

 There are no ongoing rewards with this card, unlike the QuicksilverOne.

 The VentureOne’s fun rewards make it worth a look.
 This is a strong choice for a first travel card with flexibility in redemptions and partnerships with more than a dozen airlines.

-The ongoing rewards of 1.25X miles on all purchases could be better although there's no annual fee.
+The ongoing rewards of 1.25X miles on all purchases and the signup bonus could be better.